 - Characteristics of the Nonprofit Sector

-This section explains briefly the Philanthropy 101 course and its key experiences and content.
+This section describes the elements of the Philanthropy 101 course and its key experiences and content.
+This course is available for you on this Learning to Give website to use as a model.
 The core elements of the course are:

-This section explains briefly the types of issues and needs students learn about during site visits and service in their community and the diverse ways they can make a difference with causes and organizations.
-Through these experiences, students learn about their own interest and ways they would like to give back.
+Site visits to nonprofits show youth a variety of issues and needs in their community and the diverse ways they can make a difference with causes and organizations.
+Through these experiences, youth learn about their own interest and ways they would like to give back.

-The Philanthropy 101 course incorporates many opportunities for students to observe and to hear stories of community and philanthropic leaders using critical skills.
-Several lessons allow students space and time to develop these key skills themselves:
+The Philanthropy 101 course suggests first-hand experience to observe and hear stories of community and philanthropic leaders using critical skills.
+Several lessons give youth space and time to develop these key skills themselves:

 - Critical Thinking